 I’m often asked about vitamin supplements and whether I advise people to take them or not – but it’s always important to know exactly what is in these supplements.
+I take a look at two popular supplements here – Centrum and Berocca.

-Centrum is produced by the pharmaceutical company Pfizer, one of the largest drug companies in the world.
+Centrum is a multi-vitamin produced by the pharmaceutical company Pfizer, one of the largest drug companies in the world.
 In September 2009, Pfizer plead guilty to the illegal marketing of the arthritis drug Bextra for uses unapproved by the Food and Drug Administration in the US and agreed to a $2.3 billion settlement, the largest health care fraud settlement at that time.
 Pfizer also paid the US Government $1.3 billion in criminal fines related to the “off-label” marketing of Bextra, the largest monetary penalty ever rendered for any crime.
 Called a repeat offender by prosecutors, this was Pfizer’s fourth such settlement with the US Department of Justice in the previous ten years.

 More often than not most people believe that vitamin and mineral supplements are beneficial for their health, if anything they would do no harm.
 But let’s take a detailed look at the ingredients in Centrum.
 Being informed about exactly what is in the product may help you make an educated decision about your purchase and whether you wish to continue taking them if you have them in your cupboard.